 Unlike many other states, Nevada does not currently participate in the Long-Term Care Partnership Program to help protect personal assets, so policies here do not carry Medicaid asset protection benefits.

-The raw cost of an LTC insurance policy in Nevada and the resulting premiums will depend heavily on the details of the chosen plan, the policyholder, and the evaluation of the insurance company underwriters.
+The raw cost of a long-term care insurance policy in Nevada and the resulting premiums will depend heavily on the details of the chosen plan, the policyholder, and the evaluation of the insurance company underwriters.
 Some of the key elements that impact the cost of an individual’s LTC insurance include:

 When putting the cost of long-term care insurance into useful context, it can be helpful to look at what it’s going to cost for long-term care, on average.
 Here’s what residents of Nevada can expect to pay, per year, versus an adjacent national average.